Aleksander Wielopolski: National politics

 In 1861, Wielopolski was appointed president of the commissions of public worship and justice and subsequently president of the council of state.
 A visit to the Russian capital in November still further established his influence, and in 1862 he was appointed adjutant to Grand Duke Konstantin, who had recently been appointed Polish viceroy.
 Being adjutant to the Polish viceroy granted him the post of Chief of the Civil Government.

 Wielopolski was conservative, pro-Russian, a proponent of regaining Poland's pre-1830 autonomy, and a champion of the emancipation of Jews.
-He undertook educational reforms, increasing the number of Polish-language schools and establishing in Warsaw the "Main School" (Szkoła Główna, today's University of Warsaw, the Royal University of Warsaw established in 1816 was closed after November Uprising).
+He undertook educational reforms, increasing the number of Polish-language schools and establishing in Warsaw the "Main School" (Szkoła Główna, today's University of Warsaw, the Royal University of Warsaw.
 He also enacted reforms of the banking system, and a form of conservative land reform (towards greater degree of land tenancy rather than serfdom).

 He felt that the Russian Empire's difficult internal and international situation would force the Tsarist administration to make certain concessions to the Polish nobility.
 On the other hand, the Polish nobility should – in his opinion – accept Tsarist rule and take part in the Empire's political life instead of calling for independence.

 Initially the motivation of his project was connected to the period around 1815 when Tsare Alexander I signed the Constitution of the Kingdom of Poland, and even made promises to extend liberties to the parts of the Polish-Lithuanian Commonwealth directly incorporated into Russia (the "Taken Lands" Ziemie zabrane).
 Ultimately, Wielopolski gave up such ideas and proposed instead: formal condemnation of the November Uprising and acceptance of the Romanov dynasty's everlasting rule over Poland, expecting in turn from the Tsar the restoration of Polish liberties, a semi-independent government, curtailment of censorship, and the closure of Russian Military Courts.
 His proposal, unfortunately, was rejected, and the Tsar decided to make various limited concessions only when it was too late, and the streets of Warsaw were running with blood: "No constitution, no Polish Army, nothing like political autonomy; instead administrative freedoms with nominations for Poles, not excluding Russians".

 Wielopolski knew that the Poles' fervent desire for independence was coming to a head, something he wanted to avoid at all costs.
 He initially carried out arrests and closed civic organizations in Warsaw.
 In a final attempt to derail the Polish national movement, he organized the conscription of young Polish activists into the Russian Army (for 20-year service).
 That decision is what provoked the January Uprising of 1863, that is, the very outcome Wielopolski wished to avoid.

 During the fiercest days of the Uprising Wielopolski asked for a 2-month leave of office.
 This was granted by the Russian Royal Prince in early July 1863, and on 16 July he left Warsaw heading north.
 Officially he traveled to the spa on the island of Rügen, but in fact he chose emigration, and left the country forever.
 He settled in Dresden (Saxony).